adri-romsor/DietNetworks/README.md

 All
 - [ ] Protein Binding (experiments)

+# Pending tasks
+- [ ] Train the model using partially labeled subsets (10%, 25%, 50% ...)

 # Feature-Selection
 Ackwnoledgement: we used scikit feature (added to the repo) for some of our baselines. https://github.com/jundongl